balexander16/PictureQuest/docs/buildinstructions.md

 ## Build Instructions.

 Please follow these steps to setup this application.
-1. Fork a copy of this app into your own repository to then clone or download from their.
-Or simply clone this app locally.
+1. Fork a copy of this app into your own repository to then clone or download from there or simply clone this app locally.
     * Copy the SSH Key url from the clone button.
     * In IntelliJ select Check out from Version Control
          * Git, then paste the URL you copied to your clipboard.